• Skip to primary navigation

 • Ground pork – I used 225 grams (half a pound) of pork with a 5% fat content.

-• Onion and apple – these shold be peeled and grated using the largest holes on a box (or cheese) grater, and then squeezed to remove most of the liquid.
-For 16 pigs in blankets you will need approximately 1 cup of grated apple and onion combined.
+• Onion and apple - these should be peeled and grated using the largest holes on a box (or cheese) grater and then squeezed to remove most of the liquid.
+For 16 pigs in blankets, you will need approximately 1 cup of grated apple and onion combined.

 • Egg – the egg helps bind the sausage meat together.
 I used a medium-sized egg.

-• Salt and pepper – the filling should be well seasoned with salt and finely ground black pepper.
-I used about 3/4 of tablespoon of salt and half a teaspoon of black pepper.
+• Salt and pepper - the filling should be well seasoned with salt and finely ground black pepper.
+I used about ¾ of a tablespoon of salt and half a teaspoon of black pepper.
 You should season to your own taste.

 • half a teaspoon of dried sage; or